straybiker/HA-load-balancer/README.md

 The current script also checks the accu state of a BMW.
 When forecasted accu state doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
 If the threshold is reached, charging will just continue until the car stops the session.
 For example, I want my car to be 80% charged by 8:00 in the morning.
 If it cannot reach 80%, some additional power can be consumed.
 Set both power parameters equal to disable the extra power consumption

 When the remaining power is not enough to reach 1 phae, 6A, charging stops.
 There is a risk with this that the car is not charged for a prolonged period if household power consumption is high.

->[!Tip]
+>[!NOTE]
+>There is a built in delay in the script when the charger parameters are changed.
+Since this automation runs every 10 seconds, a warning in the HA log will appear that the automation is already running.

-> Create a script to set the charger parameters to a disered phase and current when you disconnect the cable from the car.
+Use the script to set the charger parameters to a disered phase and current when you disconnect the cable from the car.
 This way you shouldn't end up with a charger that is set to 0A when home assistant is not available.

+> [!WARNING]
-There is still a risk if home assistant becomes unavailable during charging with the charger set at 0A.
-Then you need the alfen app or ACE Service Installer to set the values of the charger.
+> There is still a risk if home assistant becomes unavailable during charging with the charger set at 0A.
+Then you need the [Eve Connect](https://alfen.com/en-be/eve-connect) app or ACE Service Installer to set the values of the charger.

 The loading behavior can be adjust by in input select:
 - Off: Do not load